 Katarina Gadjanski BSc (Hons) LCCH Dip.
 Psych UKCP

 Katarina is the co-director of of the Institute of Embodied Psychotherapy and a fully accredited member of UKCP, with a therapeutic background in transpersonal psychotherapy, integrative psychosynthesis, mindfulness and dance therapy.

 Although originally trained in a more traditional 'talking' psychotherapy approach – due to her medical background – Katarina has always had a special interest in body-orientated psychotherapy and work around somatic expression of emotional issues and trauma.
 She's undertaken extensive research and training in the area of somatic therapies and neuroscience in relation to trauma work.

 In addition to her private practice, Katarina facilitates many psychotherapeutic and personal development workshops and groups, CPD trainings, dance & movement and meditation workshops and retreats in the UK and internationally.

 Katarina has been practicing various forms of meditation for over 25 years, so is particularly passionate about integrating therapeutic elements of meditation into psychotherapeutic work.
-She also has a background in music and dance and uses creativity, dance, music, art and creative imagination in her work with clients.
+She also has a background in music and dance and uses creativity, music, movement, art and creative imagination in her work with clients.